-Before leaving for vacation the following care tips can help assure the aquarium stays healthy during times away from home.
+Before leaving for vacation the following aquarium care tips can help assure fish tank stays healthy during times away from home.

 Preparations will depend on the setup.
 A fish-only aquarium can go with little to no care for up to one week.
 With a little preperation the fish-only tank does not stand in the way of an extended stay, while planted aquariums and reefs require a bit more planning regardless of the length of vacation.